 Potential sources on the Kenai River

 The current shapefile that has been created includes photos taken of parcels with potential sources of copper and zinc along river-right and river-left.
 The attribute table corresponding to these photos will be further developed to include attributes such as the number of potential sources, types of potential sources, and parcel ID.
 This mapping tool could be used to identify areas experiencing significant change over time.
-It is advisable that these photography trips are conducted every 5-10 years in order to update this tool over time. future updates to this dataset (CITATIONS; REMOTE SENSING w/ DRONES and/or SATELLITES).
+It is advisable that these photography trips are conducted every 5-10 years in order to update this tool over time.
+Remote sensing tools such as aerial drone or satellite imagery could also potentially play a role in future updates to this dataset (CITATIONS; REMOTE SENSING w/ DRONES and/or SATELLITES).

 time.